 Does that Mean Freeze-Dried Vegan Meals Are Boring?

 Unfortunately, yes.
 Most vegan backpacking meals are boring as heck.

 You’ll mostly be stuck with risotto or pasta (one of the options in this list is just pasta with plain marinara sauce!).

 Some brands compensate by adding lots of spices and herbs to their freeze-dried meals.
-If you like flavor, then I’d suggest getting Indian-style freeze-dried meals for your trip.
+If you like flavor, then I’d suggest getting Indian-style freeze-dried meals or Pad Thai for your trip.
 These generally are pretty good.

 Tips for Improving Vegan Backpacking Meals

 In order to feel full and satiated (especially after a long day of hiking), a meal needs to have:

 Vegan freeze-dried meals usually have beans as the protein (which will get boring after a few days on the trail).
 Since cheese sauces are the standard fat in most meals, many vegan options won’t have any fat.